We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We asked an internist about what to look for in an air purifier, and what types of air purifiers she recommends for allergies.
 Read on to learn more.

-Dr. Alana Biggers, assistant professor of medicine at the University of Illinois-Chicago, believes that air filters can be useful for those with allergies because they remove a majority of aggravating air particulates from any given room, though they do not take away all particles.
+Dr. Alana Biggers, assistant professor of medicine at the University of Illinois-Chicago, believes that air filters can be useful for those with allergies because they remove a majority of aggravating air particulates from any given room, though they don’t take away all particles.
 They filter what’s in the air and not pollutants that are settled into walls, floors, and furnishings.

 If you decide to purchase an air purifier to reduce allergy symptoms, keep in mind that devices can vary.
 It’s important to consider what air pollutants you’d like to filter, and the size of the room you’ll be using it in.